-After a wonderful day in Cuenca, we set sail towards our next stop, Baeza in the southern part of Spain.
-A teeny tiny city in the andalusian province of Jaén, surrounded by soft hills covered by an ocean of olive groves, driving in felt like a jump in time.
-To be a few centuries back in an epoque of splendour and power.
+After a wonderful day in Cuenca, we set sail towards our next stop along our southern Spain road trip, Baeza.
+A wee city in the Andalusian province of Jaén, surrounded by soft hills covered by an ocean of olive groves, driving

 But, it wasn’t until the 16th century that renaissance brought Baeza to its moment of maximum splendour.
 Thanks to the quality (and quantity) of the region’s agricultural and industrial production, as well as its livestock breeding, Baeza grew rapidly.
 With this rapid increase in its population came artistic and cultural richness, that soon shone in the shape of majestic new public and administrative buildings.
 So much so, that even the (now former) city jail rivals in architectonic beauty with all other buildings.

-While in Baeza, we stayed at the majestic hotel Campos de Baeza.
+During our stay in Baeza, we slept at the majestic hotel Campos de Baeza.
 In the city’s border and a few minutes walk from the main sights, this beautiful four-star hotel was a hit.